atishbhu/Namaste-React-bootcam001/sessiono2/notes/notes.md

 ### JSX is compiled into JavaScript:-

 - The JSX elements you write are actually compiled down to JavaScript by a tool called Babel.
-Babel is a compiler that transforms code into valid ES5 JavaScript that all browsers can understand and Babel is a bundler.
+Babel is a compiler that transforms code into valid ES5 JavaScript that all browsers can understand.
 - Each JSX element becomes a function call, where its arguments are its attributes (“props”) and its contents (“children”).